 Miami Beach sits on natural and man-made barrier islands with a total land area of around 7.6 square miles.
 It is subdivided into three main neighborhoods: South Beach, Mid Beach, and North Beach.

 Average Land Area/House Square Feet

-Luxury homes in Hibiscus Island feature up to 7,000 square feet of lot area.
+Luxury homes in Hibiscus Island has lot areas of between 9,200 square feet and around half an acre.
 This is both for waterfront homes and non-waterfront residences.

 Average Market Pricing

 Hibiscus Island homes for sale start at around $1,800,000 and can go up to over $27 million

 Miami Beach and Hibiscus Island real estate come mostly in the contemporary style, but you’ll also find Spanish Revival, ranch, and others.

 From the 1940s until the 1950s, Palm Island and Hibiscus Island became the site of the Latin Quarter Nightclub, where celebrities such as Frank Sinatra, Dean Martin, and Tony Bennettt frequently performed in front of high-profile audiences.

 Living in Hibiscus Island